-Each trainee must complete a Visitor Access Request Letter (VARL) for all anticipated guests.
+Each trainee must complete a Visitor Access Request Letter (VARL) for all anticipated guests to receive passes.
 Once completed, the trainee will mail these passes home.
 Most VARL forms are obtained from the recruiting service and are completed by the trainee prior to departing for Basic Military Training.
 However, in some unique situations, your trainee may contact you stating to complete a VARL form, or ask for information so they can complete this form.

 If you did not receive a Visitor Access Pass prior to arriving at Lackland, you are required to visit the Luke East Visitor Center upon arrival, which is open 24 hours daily.
 The BMT Reception Center cannot verify guest lists or visitor pass issuance.
 You may check with your trainee during an authorized telephone call on the status of your pass or passes.

 Also note that vehicle insurance and registration will be asked for if you arrive by car.